 What guest registration data you already have

-Every booking you manage through RegistroViajero already captures check-in and check-out dates and the number of guests — the same fields the annual deposit requires.
-When February arrives, you have the full year’s stay history in your account without reconstructing it from emails or calendar exports.
+Every booking you manage through RegistroViajero already captures check-in and check-out dates and the number of guests: the same fields the annual deposit requires.
+When February arrives, the full year’s stay history is in your account, with no reconstructing it from emails or calendar exports.

-The NRUA and purpose code (1–5) are the only fields you add manually, since they depend on the nature of each booking rather than the guest registration form.
+The NRUA and purpose code (1–5) are the only fields you add by hand, since they depend on the nature of each booking rather than the guest registration form.
 Most tourist accommodation operators will declare purpose 1 (tourist/holiday) for all stays.

 The annual cycle from here on

-The short-term rental deposit is a permanent annual commitment.
-The easiest way to manage it is to keep a clean booking record throughout the year — precise check-in and check-out dates, accurate guest counts — so that in February you only need to export, format, and file.
+The short-term rental deposit was designed as a permanent annual commitment.
+After ruling 620/2026, whether it remains enforceable in future years awaits official clarification.
+Either way, the easiest way to avoid improvising later is to keep a clean booking record all year (precise check-in and check-out dates, accurate guest counts) so that in February you only need to export, format, and file.
 The data your RD 933/2021 digital check-in already collects is the same underlying dataset the deposit needs.

 Two separate obligations, one source of data.